kartik-v/yii2-datecontrol/README.md

 yii2-datecontrol
 ================

 The **Date Control** module allows controlling date formats of attributes separately for View and Model for Yii Framework 2.0.
-It thus allows a easy way to work with dates when displaying to users in one way (format / timezone) but saving it in the database in another way (format / timezone).
+It thus allows an easy way to work with dates when displaying to users in one way (format / timezone) but saving it in the database in another way (format / timezone).

 > NOTE: Version 1.5.0 has BC breaking changes.
 This release now adds supports for both ICU and PHP date format patterns.
 By default the format will be parsed as a ICU date pattern.
 In order to pass a PHP Date format - prepend your format pattern with the string `php:`.